RicoLi424/CNN-Digit-Recognition-Accelerated-on-FPGA/README.md

 **Pooling Layer 2 (Maxpool_relu)**
 The module structure is also nealy the same as that of pooling layer 1.
 The only difference is that values of the three module parameters of `HALF_WIDTH`, `HALF_HEIGHT`, and `HALF_WIDTH_BIT` are changed from 12, 12, and 4 to 4, 4, and 3.

+**Fully Connected Layer (fully_connected)**
+`valid_in:` It is connected to the valid output signal of the pooling layer 2, and then connected to the enable signal of the last comparison module.
+When it is 1, it can control the comparison module to load data.
+`data_in_#:` The maximum value obtained in the range of (2, 2) in the pooling layer 2 each time, after the ReLU function, the sign bit is expanded as the input data of the fully connected layer.
+`data_out:` The input 48 data, the output value obtained by performing the convolution operation using the weight value and the bias value.
+Through 10 sets of different weights and biases, 10 sets of different outputs can be obtained, which are used as input into the final Comparison Layer.
+`valid_out_fc:` Every time you get a `-data_out` output, this signal goes to 1 to enable the compare layer to load this output data.

+  Since the output feature size of pooling layer 2 is (4, 4, 3), a buffer of size 4×4×3=48 needs to be set to store the input data, and 3 data are loaded per clock.
+In the first 16 clock cycles, waiting for the data to be loaded, `valid_out_fc` remains 0 unchanged.
+When the loading is completed, the first `data_out` output can be obtained, so at the same time, make `valid_out_fc` become 1, enable the comparison layer, and let the comparison layer load the first output data.
+In each clock cycle after that, first let `valid_out_fc` return to 0 to prevent the comparison layer from repeatedly loading the last output value before calculating the new output.
+When a new `data_out` output has been calculated and generated within this clock, `valid_out_fc` is again set to 1 and the compare layer is loaded with this data.
+After 9 cycles, all 10 output data are generated and loaded into the last comparison layer, and the comparison layer performs comparison operations on them.

+**Comparison and Output Layer(comparator)**
+`valid_in:` Connected to the `valid_out_fc` output signal of the fully connected layer.
+When it is 1, the output data of the fully connected layer is loaded.
+`data_in:` Connect to the `data_out` of the fully connected layer, and load 10 different data_outs of the fully connected layer in sequence within 10 clock cycles.
+`decision:` The identification result by CNN's learning process of the input data, the result is a number between 0 and 9.
+`valid_out:` The output signal that a complete classification operation is completed.